 The photographer behind the shoot for the album and interior imagery for the album also did a great job capturing the essence of this record.
 Some of the photography was done at a studio in Chandler, Arizona called Straight 8 studio.
-If you’re one of their instagram followers, you’d be able to follow their recording journey!
-The Straight 8 Studio specialize in shooting for tactical magazines and local products.
+If you’re one of the instagram followers of the band, you’d be able to follow their recording journey!
+The band is incredibly active on social media, and they often post exclusive behind the scenes pictures from their music video shoots on Instagram.
+Additionally, the band often hosts exciting Instagram Q and A sessions with their followers where they tease upcoming music and answer burning questions from their biggest fans.
+There are no doubts about it, if you want to Get more out of your Instagram then you can learn a lot about the type of content that gets people talking by taking a look at the profile for this hugely successful band!
+Anyway, the Straight 8 Studio specialize in shooting for tactical magazines and local products.
 They didn’t feature a lot of firearms in the initial shoot but did feature some really cool shots of the band yielding Zombie Weapons from another Arizona based company called Zombiehammer.
 This shoot features a crazy picture of Zoltan Bathory ripping through the skull of a Zombie with a Zombie brainsaw as seen in the image here.

 Part of what makes this image so cool is the composite work that was done in post production.
 Zoltan was photographed with the zombie weapon, and was carrying the AR rifle and the tactical gear.
 However, the entire background is fake (as you can probably tell).
 The zombie in the picture actually looks like he might have been on set for the photo shoot and then turned into a zombie in post production.The blood and fx from the zombie saw are all graphic overlays done in a photo editing application like PhotoShop.